-Is Costa Rica Safe?
+Is Costa Rica Safe for Travel?

 Costa Rica is a safe country when compared to other, similar vacations spots.
 Almost three-million tourists visit Costa Rica every year.
 Tourism is a major source of revenue and a huge part of the Costa Rican economy.
 It is in the interest of all parties that tourists and travelers have a good experience.